MilesBradt/beep-boop-oct/README.md

   # _Beep Boop Simulator_

-  #### _User puts in an input, beep and boops comes out}, {Oct 26, 2018_
+  #### _User puts in an input, beep and boops comes out, Oct 26, 2018_

   #### By _**Miles Bradt**_

   ## Description

-  _The user is asked to input a number, when the number is submitted the program will count by 1 up until that submitted number.
+  _The user is asked to input a number, when the number is submitted the program will count by 1 up until that number is reached.
 Once it's finished counting, 0 will be replaced with "Beep!", any number with a 1 will be replaced with "Boop!", and any number divisible by 3 will be replaced with "I'm sorry, Dave.
 I'm afraid I can't do that"_

   ## Setup/Installation Requirements